MCMi460/PyTAS/README.md

 FRAME is an integer and cannot be negative or a decimal point.

 There is a third function, `run()`.
-`run()` takes 1 positional argument, MAIN.
+`run()` takes 3 positional arguments: MAIN, FILENAME, and RE.
 MAIN is your function that contains the inputs to run.
+Pass a function as this parameter, but do not call it.
+FILENAME is the name of the output file.
+This does not include the file extension.
+By default, it is set to `script1`.
+The file is outputted in the `./output` directory.
+RE does not write the script to an output file.
+Instead, `run()` returns the internal variable, `input_arr`, a list type which includes all inputs received.

 *\*It's important to note that FRAME is the number of frames since the previous frame as it is how functions work properly.*